Iemane291/pythonOS/README.md

 ### Special Thanks

-- [Arezal](https://github.com/ArezalGame89) - Did not participate in here or contribute to anything, but created ChungOS.
+- [Arezal](mailto:aradytfa@gmail.com) -  but created ChungOS.
 If ChungOS wasn't made by him this wouldn't have existed so thanks to him.